vote.gov

 | S.J.Res. | Senate joint resolution | Same idea as H.J.Res., introduced in the Senate. |

 Committees are usually grouped into a few core categories.
-These labels help explain how a committee is formed and the type of work it usually handles.
+These labels explain how a committee is formed and the type of work it handles.

 Permanent committees with legislative jurisdiction, hearings, oversight responsibilities, and bill development work.

-Often created to investigate, study, or focus on issues that cross jurisdictions or don’t fit neatly into a standing committee.
+Often created to investigate, study, or focus on issues that cross jurisdictions or do not fit neatly into a standing committee.

 Committees made up of Members from both chambers, often focused on studies or administrative and oversight work.

-Conference committees are temporary and are usually formed to reconcile House and Senate versions of a measure.
+Temporary committees usually formed to reconcile House and Senate versions of a measure.

 A Congress number groups time in the federal legislature.
-Each new Congress begins after a federal election cycle and is numbered sequentially, such as the 118th or 119th Congress.
+Each new Congress begins after a federal election cycle.

 Example: H.R.
 1234 (119th) means the bill was introduced during the 119th Congress.

 A Congress lasts two years and is typically divided into two annual sessions.
-Bills that do not pass by the end of a Congress generally do not carry over and must be reintroduced.
+Bills usually do not carry over after a Congress ends.

-“Reported” usually means a committee has finished considering a bill and has sent it back to the full chamber with a recommendation.
-That often includes a written committee report and may include amendments adopted in committee.
+A committee has finished considering a bill and sent it back to the full chamber with a recommendation.

-In practice, reconciliation is often used for major tax and spending packages when the changes have clear budget impacts.
+A special budget-related process often used for major tax and spending legislation with clear budget impacts.